Nature and Scope

 Each response has been indexed in Mass Observation Project as an individual document, tagged with the code of the observer with whom it originates.

-Types of document: Directives and Responses
+Types of Document: Directives and Responses

 There are two types of document in Mass Observation Project: directives and responses.